 Please refer to the Class Schedule posted on the OWL course site for assigned readings, online lecture information, and in-person lecture information.
+This course is taught in a blended format.

 1.2 Course Description:

 An introduction to Canadian business law, including: tort law, contracts, property, employment, partnerships, corporations, debtor and creditor, bankruptcy and insolvency, sale of goods and consumer protection.
 Cases and current events are used to illustrate legal issues and to solve legal problems.